basicsofthebible/basicsofthebible.org/studyguide/TheBasics.md

 * Genesis 1-11
 * Romans

-[^1]Not to be confused with the Gospel of John; the 1st letter of John is located near the end of the Bible {:note}
+[^1]: Not to be confused with the Gospel of John; the 1st letter of John is located near the end of the Bible {:note}

 # The Basics: Big Picture Summary